 Your family and you need to seek shelter first and foremost, but if time allows, shut down your HVAC system and cover the outdoor equipment with a tarp.
 Prior to turning your equipment back on after the storm, be sure to remove the tarp and get rid of any debris.

 This, Too, Shall Pass

-When the storm has passed, ensure the system is safe before turning on your HVAC system.
-First, verify there are no indications of damage and clean any debris from around the equipment.
-Try to check and make sure there is no noticeable harm to any of the refrigerant or electrical lines running from your air conditioning system.
-Call 469-250-0932 for an equipment inspection if it looks like there may have been any damage or flooding to the system.
-Once you’ve had the system checked by an expert to ensure safe function, turn the HVAC system back on immediately to help dry the home and prevent mold from getting into the system or ductwork.
+Once the storm is over, ensure the system is safe before turning on your HVAC system.
+To get started, verify there are no indications of damage and remove any debris surrounding the system.
+Try to check and verify there is no noticeable harm to any of the refrigerant or electrical lines running from your air conditioning system.
+Call 866-397-3787 for a system inspection if seems like there is any damage or flooding to the air conditioning.
+Once you’ve had the system inspected by an expert to ensure safe working, turn the heating and air conditioning system back on immediately to help dry the home and limit mold from getting into your equipment or ductwork.